Semantics

 and3em

-With visual/utility classes it looks like this:
+With non-semantic classes it may look like this:

 <div class="grid clearfix">